Where leadership and legacy meet: USACRC welcomes new command sergeant major, honors retiring leader

 |0

-This work, Where leadership and legacy meet: USACRC welcomes new command sergeant major, honors retiring leader [Image 5 of 5], by Erica Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Where leadership and legacy meet: USACRC welcomes new command sergeant major, honors retiring leader, by Erica Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Where leadership and legacy meet: USACRC welcomes new command sergeant major, honors retiring leader